 Step #1: Customer Inventory Arrival at the Warehouse

-Upon receipt of your inventory at the warehouse, personnel implement the inventory process through the inventory management system.
+Upon receipt of your inventory at the warehouse, personnel receive your inventory into the inventory management system.

 - The inventory management system is hosted through SaaS Cloud software.

 - This technology provides you with real-time data notifying you of inventory arrival.
-You can customize notifications of inventory status, which includes low-stock, zero availability, and storefront updates.
+You can customize notifications of your inventory status, which includes shipping confirmations, understock alerts, zero availability, and inventory availability.

 - The cost of this technology is scaled based on your needs and volume.

-Once you have partnered with our fulfillment service, you will have your product forwarded directly to our warehouse, where it will be housed, processed, and shipped to your business customer.
-Upon arrival at the warehouse, your new inventory is inspected by our warehouse personnel.
-It will undergo inventory intake.
+Once you have partnered with Spectra for fulfillment services, you will have your product shipped directly to our warehouse, where it will be housed, packaged, and shipped to your business customer.
+Upon arrival at the warehouse, your new inventory is inspected by our warehouse personnel where it will undergo inventory intake.